rahulgopinath/rahulgopinath.github.io/_posts/2010-11-29-distributed-http-caching-mechanisms.markdown

 ## Caching from the early times

 From the outset when web was created, it was realized that for the distributed system to be effective, it would have to rely on intermediaries that replicated or cached the content so as to lessen the load on both the network and the endpoint servers.
-The earliest automatic caching and replication was done by rewriting the html using CGI scripts that forwarded the subsequent requests to the local cache.
+The earliest automatic caching and replication was done by rewriting the HTML using CGI scripts that forwarded the subsequent requests to the local cache.
 This was the main type of cache for HTTP 0.9 version of protocol e.g Lagoon Cache.
 The caching mechanisms included with the HTTP protocol were incorporated first by CERN HTTPd in 1993.
 This later was incorporated into the HTTP 1.0 protocol description RFC 1945[11] in 1996.
 The next iteration of HTTP protocol HTTP 1.1 RFC 2068[12] and RFC 2616 in 1997 laid the foundation of the distributed cache protocols which are in use today.

 ## Caching Now